NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

     Exhaust Mixer 2;            !- Component 3 Name
 ```

 The central fan model for this object needs to be either FAN:SYSTEMMODEL or FAN:COMPONENTMODEL.
-The regular fan models such as Fan:OnOff, Fan:ConstantVolume, or Fan:VariableVolume could not be used with the current object.
+The regular fan models such as Fan:OnOff, Fan:ConstantVolume, or Fan:VariableVolume would not be allowed.

 The ZoneHVAC:ExhaustSystem is also to be added as a new object:
 ```